 Dr Chris Back

-Dr Back is a veterinary surgeon by profession and initially worked as a vet in rural WA before joining the pubic service.
+Dr Back is a veterinary surgeon by profession and initially worked as a vet in rural WA before joining the public service.
 He spent some years as CEO of Rottnest, and then was appointed CEO of the Bush Fires Board in WA, taking over from John Robley.
 He later entered politics, and represented Western Australia as a Senator in the Federal Government, before retiring from politics in 2017.
 As Senator he was responsible for a Senate Inquiry into Bushfires in Australia, and was the senior author of the excellent report which resulted.
 He has been a strong supporter of the Bushfire Front for many years, and launched our book “Tempered by Fire” in 2011.

 Roger Underwood AM

 Over 40 years experience in bushfire management in WA and Victoria.
 Formerly a regional and district manager, member of the Lands and Forests Commission and long-time Chairman of the Institute of Foresters.
 Don was awarded a National Medal for 15 years fire service in the Depts.

 55 years practical experience as a firefighter and fire specialist in WA and runs a bushfire consultancy practice.
 Special knowledge of southern conservation reserves, and has strong working networks with volunteer brigades and Shire councils.
 Member of the Bushfire Brigades in Nannup.